Caregivers - Practices

 b) Appreciates each child for their participation, engagement and efforts by clapping, gestures, etc.

-c) Ensure children are attended at all times when they are at the center.
+c) Ensures children are attended at all times when they are at the center.

 d) Opens and closes centers on time every day as agreed by the community in different seasons.